Walter Hadwen: Biography

 Walter Robert Hadwen was born in Woolwich on 3 August 1854.
-He began his career as a pharmacist in Clapham then Somerset, then subsequently trained as a doctor at Bristol University.
+He began his career as a pharmacist in Highbridge, Somerset, then subsequently trained as a doctor at Bristol University.
 After qualifying, he moved to Gloucester in 1896.
 Hadwen was recruited as a member of the British Union for the Abolition of Vivisection by its founder and then president Frances Power Cobbe who hired a private investigator to assess his credentials (he was a vegetarian and total abstainer, had a reputation as a "firebrand" orator and was held in "high local esteem").
 She subsequently selected him as her successor.

 He later became a member of the Plymouth Brethren and married Alice Harral in 1878; they had three children.
 Hadwen was a frequent speaker for the National Anti-Vaccination League.
 He was also a member of the London Association for the Prevention of Premature Burial (founded in 1896).
 Hadwen stated that the "modern germ theory is all bosh".
+In 1906 a presentation was given in honour of Hadwen at Charing Cross, the headquarters of the British Union for the Abolition of Vivisection.
+Hadwen was presented with a silver rose-bowl with the inscription "Presented to Walter R. Hadwen, Esq., M.D. by anti-vivisectionist friends as a token of their esteem and gratitude for his valuable services as a leader of the movement to abolish vivisection, August 16th, 1906".

 Hadwen was active in general practice until he died from a severe heart attack in 1932, age 78.
 In his honour the Dr Hadwen Trust was founded in 1970 to fund exclusive non-animal techniques to replace animal experiments.

+Hadwen's pamphlets on anti-vivisection are archived at the Special Collections Research Center in NC State University Libraries.